Haseeb-Panhwar/Implementing-Vector-Space-Model-to-Retrieve-and-Rank-documents/README.md

 ----------- VSM Model -----------------
 Overview
 This code implements a basic Vector Space Model (VSM) for text processing and retrieval in Python using natural language processing (NLP) techniques.
-The VSM is utilized to compute Term Frequency-Inverse Document Frequency (TF-IDF) scores that are crucial in ranking and retrieving documents based on their relevance to a given query.
+The VSM is utilized to compute Term Frequency-Inverse Document Frequency (TF-IDF) scores which are crucial in ranking and retrieving documents based on their relevance to a given query.
 This implementation is particularly useful in understanding the fundamental concepts of text indexing, stemming, and relevance scoring in information retrieval systems.